razorpay/razorpay-quick-payments/README.txt

 1. 'name' of the product.
 2. 'description' of the product.
-3. 'amount' in paise, with a minimum of 1 rupee.
+3. 'amount' with a minimum of 1 rupee.

 == Changelog ==